sergiusdell75/Coursera_Capstone/README.md

 2. Scrap for the average monthly rental costs per square meter.

 School data were collected as follows:
-1. Use https://www.gymnasium-berlin.net/abiturdaten/2018 to collect unformation on the avarage grade.
-Use https://www.gymnasium-berlin.net/adressliste to collect information on the postcodes.
+1. Use https://www.gymnasium-berlin.net/abiturdaten/2018 to collect information on the average grade.
+Use https://www.gymnasium-berlin.net/adressliste to collect information on the post codes.
-2. Scrap for the avarage grade of schools in the borough for years 2012-2018.
+2. Scrap for the average grade of schools in the borough for years 2012-2018.

 # Data